gregology/gregology.github.io/reference/funnyoneliners.md

 It IS as bad as you think, and they ARE out to get you.
 It is far more impressive when others discover your good qualities without your help.
 It may be that your sole purpose in life is simply to serve as a warning to others.
 It's always darkest before dawn.
-So if you're going to steal the neighbor's newspaper, that's the time to do it.
+So if you're going to steal the neighbour's newspaper, that's the time to do it.
 It's lonely at the top, but you eat better.
 Jack Kevorkian for White House Physician.
 Jesus loves you, but everyone else thinks you're an asshole.
 Join the Army, meet interesting people, and kill them.
 Keep honking.
 I'm reloading.
-Laughing stock: cattle with a sense of humor.
+Laughing stock: cattle with a sense of humour.
 Learn from your parents' mistakes: use birth control.
 Lottery: A tax on people who are bad at math.
 Love may be blind but marriage is a real eye-opener.